 If you haven’t purchased hair extensions before, then you must have some questions.
 Everyone advertises easy to apply extensions, but it’s not easy to buy them!
 Especially when it comes to selecting hair.

 Assuming you have already decided on the type of extensions you want, including length, the next thing that comes to everyone’s mind is grams.
-We have had multiple clients that could not understand the meaning behind grams and were still confused on what to buy and what to avoid.
-Below, we have written a rather extensive guide that covers pretty much all the points of hair extension thickness and your own hair health.
+We have had multiple clients that could not understand the meaning behind grams and were still confused about what to buy and what to avoid.
+Below, we have written a rather extensive guide that covers pretty much all the points of hair extension thickness and your hair health.

 If you are still unsure, don’t worry!
-Feel free to send us a message and we will be more than happy to help you out.
+Feel free to send us a message, and we will be more than happy to help you out.
 Alternatively, there is another guide linked in the post below, which goes to even more details.

 1 What Do Grams in Hair Extensions Mean?

 A gram spec for hair extensions indicates the weight of one strand or a complete set.